We use cookies (Google Analytics) to improve DebtCalc. Privacy

 When the Paycheck Shrinks

-He had $6,200 on a credit card at 21%, $3,800 on a second card at 18%, a $15,000 car loan at 5.9%, and $340 in monthly minimums.
-Before the pay cut, he'd been putting an extra $400 toward the high-rate card.
-That extra money was gone now.
+You have $6,200 on a credit card at 21%, $3,800 on a second card at 18%, a $15,000 car loan at 5.9%, and $340 in monthly minimums.
+Before the pay cut, you were putting an extra $400 toward the high-rate card.
+That extra money is gone now.

 The Triage